The in situ formation of molecular and warm ionised gas triggered by hot outflows: Discussion and Conclusions

 \subsection{Cloud survival}

-In absence of a stabilizing mechanism the diffuse cloudlets are likely to be destroyed by the efficient growth of the Rayleigh-Taylor instability and the shear-driven Kelvin-Helmhotz instability \citep{CooperEtAl2009, ScannapiecoBrueggen2015, SchneiderRobertson2015, SchneiderRobertson2017}.
+For clouds exposed to a wind the question arises whether the clouds are fed by condensation of wind material and grow, whether they are effectively unaltered or whether the wind eventually disrupts the cloud.
+In absence of stabilizing mechanisms the clouds are likely to be destroyed by the efficient growth of the Rayleigh-Taylor instability and the shear-driven Kelvin-Helmhotz instability \citep{CooperEtAl2009, ScannapiecoBrueggen2015, SchneiderRobertson2015, SchneiderRobertson2017}.
+Stabilizing mechanisms can be the cooling and a resulting contraction that reduces the effective interaction cross section with the wind.
+It could also be the magnetic field configuration, which suppresses instabilities or -- mostly for dense clouds -- self-gravity, which leads to faster contraction and even collapse.
 Cooling can lead to fragmentation of the clouds \citep{McCourtEtAl2018}, but can also help to stabilize them by suppressing the mixing \citep{SparrePfrommerVogelsberger2019}.
-Stabilized condensations can grow in mass due to newly accreted gas from the wind \citep{MarinacciEtAl2010, ArmillottaFraternaliMarinacci2016,ArmillottaEtAl2017,GronkeOh2018, GronkeOh2020}.
+Stabilized condensations can grow in mass due to newly accreted gas from the wind \citep{MarinacciEtAl2010, ArmillottaFraternaliMarinacci2016,ArmillottaEtAl2017,GronkeOh2018, GronkeOh2020a}.
 Magnetic fields help to keep the gas confined and increase the acceleration efficiency \citep{McCourtEtAl2015, BandaBarraganEtAl2016, BandaBarraganEtAl2018, BandaBarraganEtAl2019, GronnowEtAl2018, SparrePfrommerEhlert2020}.
 All of the above mentioned simulations have focused on overall lower densities and higher temperatures compared to this study.
 However, the surviving fragments develop strong density fluctuations, which are comparable to the initial configurations in our models.

 We evolve the systems for a time scale of a few cloud crushing times, which is sufficient to examine the formation and partial destruction of molecular hydrogen.
 For medium and high density clouds, the strong compression of the gas at the interface between the wind and the cloud is sufficient to trigger significant H$_2$ formation.
 In the molecular regions self-gravity can be important to determine the fate of the cloud \citep[see also][]{MurrayEtAl1993}.
 For the high density cloud with $n_\mathrm{c}=1\,\mathrm{cm}^{-3}$ the Jeans length quickly shortens to values below the clump structures visible in the column density plots.
 Here the magnetic field plays an important role.
 With a non-magnetic wind ($\vektor{B}=\vektor{0}$) and in the case of $\vektor{B}\perp \vektor{v}_\mathrm{w}$, 30 per cent of the mass is located in regions, in which the Jeans length is smaller than $10\,\mathrm{pc}$.
 For the magnetized wind with $\vektor{B} \parallel \vektor{v}_\mathrm{w}$ this fraction of mass is only about 0.3 per cent of the total gas mass.
 For the former two runs, we thus expect triggered collapse, a surviving fraction of molecular gas and possibly triggered star formation in the clouds.